Harsh Varrdhan Kapoor: Career

-In 2020, he worked with Vikramaditya Motwane again in the Netflix film AK vs AK, in which he played a fictionalized version of himself and shared the screen with his father and sister.
-Harsh went on to deliver one of the most memorable cameos of recent times with critics from all corners showering him with massive praise.
-The risk taken by the team of AK vs AK paid off in a big way when the film went on to become one of the most acclaimed films of 2020.
+In 2020, he worked with Vikramaditya Motwane again in the Netflix film AK vs AK, in which he played a fictionalised version of himself and shared the screen with his father and sister.
 Harsh had reportedly also signed on to play the lead in Sriram Raghavan’s Andhadhun but eventually had to withdraw due to scheduling conflicts.

 In 2021, he appeared in one of the episodes of Netflix show Ray.
 While reviewing Hindustan Times's Rohan Naahar wrote "Manoj Bajpayee, Harsh Varrdhan Kapoor, Ali Fazal and Radhika Madan lead a handful of excellent performers in Netflix's irreverent but inconsistent anthology, based on Satyajit Ray's short stories."